groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.2.4 =
+* ADDED Additional hooks to the contact editor screen.
-* TWEAKED Optimized tracking to perform fewer queries when accessing events table
+* TWEAKED Optimized tracking to perform fewer queries when accessing events table.
+* FIXED Bug causing queue to fail when a contact is not available in the DB for processing.

 = 2.2.3 =
 * HOT FIX Funnels can't be added to the database.